 - finding clean drinking water is a challenge.
 Carry at least 4 litres capacity.

 - plan for terrible weather — rain, sleet, even snow is possible

 - snow field crossings

 - the “Puelche”, a strong wind from Argentina, could blow you off the mountain

 - burrs cling on to your clothing at lower elevations

-- Chile may be the most expensive country to travel in South America.
+- Chile is one of the most expensive countries to travel in South America.
 Budget a minimum of US$40 a day.
 Days on the trek will save you money.

 - In 2016 the cost for the Traverse was Ch$5000 for Chileans or Ch$7000 (about $10) for foreigners